An aerial photo of the UT campus at sunset with the Tower in view

 Global Summer Institute

-Join The University of Texas at Austin for a once-in-a-lifetime opportunity at the inaugural Global Summer Institute!
+Join The University of Texas at Austin for a once-in-a-lifetime opportunity at the Global Summer Institute!
 You’ll expand your horizons and make new friends with peers from around the world while studying at the No. 1 public university in Texas and No. 9 in the United States.
 Experiential learning is at the heart of our programs; you’ll take part in exciting excursions across the region, explore the arts, culture, and history of Austin, and deepen your knowledge in your chosen field.

 Deep in the Heart of Texas